 The student is responsible to register for Continuation Status and pay a Continuation Status fee by the end of the first week of each term (e.g., September, January and May/July) when (1) the student is not registered for any course; and (2) when the student has not completed the thesis/project requirements in the allotted time-frame (e.g., after 2 consecutive terms, including summer).
 Continuation fees are charged until the student has completed all requirements.
-In the case of Thesis, this means that the electronic copy of the completed thesis has been submitted to the appropriate location following the oral defense or the student has formally withdrawn from the program.
+In the case of Thesis, this means that the bound thesis, the data, and the electronic copy of the thesis have been submitted to the Program Director or the student has formally withdrawn from the program.
 Students are entitled to a prorated refund of a portion of the Continuation Fees paid if all requirements are completed prior to the end of the sixth week of the semester.